Answers to Common Retirement Questions from Tier 1 Annuitants

 Medicare coverage is not reduced in any way because of the WEP or the GPO.

-The Member Information and Beneficiary Designation form allows you to designate beneficiaries to whom death benefits will be distributed.
-You initially completed this form when you became a TRS member.
+The Beneficiary Designation form allows you to designate beneficiaries to whom death benefits will be distributed.
 Periodically check your designation, especially if you have changed your marital status.
 Verify your designation by reviewing it online in the secure member area of the TRS website or by calling us at 877-927-5877 (877-9-ASK-TRS).

 For more information about the topics covered in this brochure, please visit our website, http://www.trsil.org or call us toll free at 877-927-5877 (877-9-ASK-TRS).